 Responsive Search Ads (RSAs) allow advertisers to enter multiple headline and description options that Google can combine in creating a personalized, relevant ad for each searcher.
 Google tests different combinations of the headlines and descriptions provided to learn which combos perform best in capturing shoppers’ attention and clicks.

-“The ability to run and test multiple combinations of headlines and descriptions simultaneously using machine learning can save advertisers valuable time from repetitive A/B testing, as well as improve overall performance by showing the best combination possible.”
+“The ability to run and test multiple combinations of headlines and descriptions simultaneously using machine learning saves advertisers valuable time from repetitive A/B testing, as well as improving overall performance by showing the best combination possible.”

 What Are Responsive Search Ads?